davidkuda/colink-space/README.md

 Note that we mainly use notebooks for experiments, visualizations and reports.
 Every piece of functionality that is meant to be reused should go into module code and be imported into notebooks.

-### Distribution Package

-To build a distribution package (wheel), please use

-    python setup.py dist

-this will clean up the build folder and then run the `bdist_wheel` command.

 ### Contributions